 It’s my job to gently broach the subject without making the child feel uncomfortable.

-It’s my job to gently broach this subject, without making the child feel uncomfortable, and to determine whether to continue the discussion or put it off for the next visit.
-I take a careful study of their facial expressions, body language and what they say or don’t say.
+Then I make a determination whether to continue the discussion or put it off for the next visit.
+I take a careful study of their facial expressions, body language, and what they say or don’t say.
 Often, though, I can tell from their smile.

-Parents are usually shocked by that smile.
-“What?!”
-“Why didn’t you tell me?”
-“You’re too young!”
-I do my best to assure parents that these tween crushes are normal, healthy feelings that parents can’t control, coerce or legislate.
+Parents are usually shocked by that smile if they stay in the exam room.
+“What?!
+Why didn’t you tell me?
+You’re too young!”
+I do my best to assure parents that these crushes are a normal step in middle school development.
+These are healthy feelings that parents can’t control, coerce, or legislate.